nicofirst1/MotionBot/README.md

 - [ ] Get Classifier path from home direcotry
 - [ ] Save images/videos with format *video-user_id.extension*
 - [X] use Cam_shotter to get video
+- [ ] fix while score, exit when no difference are detected anymore

 ### Movement detection
 - [X] Nofity when movement is detected